Nikhil-Naikar/Nikhil-Naikar/README.md

 - **[The Podcast Platform](https://github.com/Nikhil-Naikar/The-Podcast-Platform):** Currently building an app for hosting podcasts with AI-powered features, including text-to-multiple-voices functionality and AI-generated images, with OpenAI integration.
 - **[Airbnb Pricing Intelligence](https://github.com/Nikhil-Naikar/Airbnb-Pricing-Intelligence):** Built an AI model to help Airbnb hosts accurately price their properties and to help customers evaluate pricing fairness.
 The model categorizes the prices as great, good, or okay.
-- **[Clock In Clock Out App](https://github.com/Nikhil-Naikar/Clock-In-Clock-Out):** Practiced API development by creating an application for restaurant businesses, allowing employees to easily clock in/out of their shifts and check their shift and pay history.
+- **[Clock In Clock Out App](https://github.com/Nikhil-Naikar/Clock-In-Clock-Out):** Practiced API development by creating an application for restaurant businesses, allowing employees to easily clock in/out of their shifts and check their shift/pay history.
 - **[Clothing Store](https://github.com/Nikhil-Naikar/Clothing-Store):** Developed an e-commerce website where users can browse and purchase clothes, with Python and a focus on applying good database design practices for MySQL.
 - **[Farm Overheating Detection System](https://engineeringdesignfair.ucalgary.ca/electrical/farm-overheating-detection-system-fods/):** Built an Internet of Things (IoT) system leveraging AWS to detect dangerous heat levels on farms, aimed at preventing fires and associated risks.